open-telemetry/sig-security/security-response.md

 ### Fix Team Organization

-The Fix Team is made up of the relevant repo maintainers.
+The Fix Team is made up of the relevant repository maintainers.

 ### TC Role

-- Add the relevant repo maintainers to open incidents
 - A member of the TC will need to review the proposed CVSS score and severity from the Fix Team
 - Acknowledge when a proposed fix is completed